shreyabhurkuse/terraform-aws-ecs/README.md

 # terraform-aws-ecs
-erraform configurations and GitHub Actions workflows for deploying the Medusa headless commerce backend on AWS ECS/Fargate.
+terraform configurations and GitHub Actions workflows for deploying the Medusa headless commerce backend on AWS ECS/Fargate.